sachams/sachams.github.io/_posts/2020-08-01-balena-cups-samsung.markdown

 There were a few manual steps involved, so I thought I'd fork the Balena-CUPS repo and add in Samsung support - here it is:

 [https://github.com/sachams/balena-cups](https://github.com/sachams/balena-cups)

+UPDATE: my PR got merged back into the original repo, so if you deploy via the "Deploy with Balena" button in the [original Balena post](https://www.balena.io/blog/wifi-enable-usb-printers-with-a-raspberry-pi-and-share-it-over-your-network/) you'll get Samsung printer compatability!